49 Career Overall Rank

 While her works performed badly in 2017 and 2018 all eight of the eight paintings on offer in 2019 found new homes.
 Though none enetered her highest records thse sales were enough to see her become the 22nd most successful artist in that year against her standing in 49th place in the annuls of the movement overall.
 Interest in Walangkura centres principally on those works she created in her more recent style.
 During the period 2008-2011 her prodigious talent and independent nature saw her work for a variety of reputable alternative dealers.
 By 2012 she was no longer able to paint.
 Still, Papunya Tula works occupy six of her top ten results and the vast majority of her top 20.
 As time goes by, those works created for independent dealers will become more and more acceptable by a maturing market.
-Never the less, her finest paintings will require excellent provenance if they are to achieve prices that will see them displace works amongst her 10 highest sales to date.
+Nevertheless, her finest paintings will require excellent provenance if they are to achieve prices that will see them displace works amongst her 10 highest sales to date.